The Desert Grace lodge, Namibia

 As darkness descends, the previous stillness begins to be broken by the calls of birds and sounds of other animals as they come to life.

 We freshen up, and then make our way to dinner.
-The restaurant at the Desert Grace is a food stand concept, which works very well given how few other guests are sharing it with us, but which I imagine could become a scrum at peak times.
+The restaurant at the Desert Grace is a food stand concept, which works very well given how few other guests are sharing the lodge with us, but which I imagine could become a scrum at peak times.

 The first station is a buffet of starters, including various salads, bread, cheese and a soup.